Z12aS0/osu-map-downloader/README.md

 [downloads for all ranked/loved osu maps with no rate limits](https://osu.ppy.sh/community/forums/topics/330552)

+## Running
+	After installing the project as zip, run maps.bat or the python file directly.
+ 	Maybe check for suspicious code if you are paranoid :)

 ## Requirements:
 - google chrome browser or any other selenium supported browser(edit line 125 and related lines)
 - python